BlockchainCommons/developer-web-site/_pages/tech/identity/ppp-cli.md

 of the Participation Profile Lifecycle and allows for the addition of more endorsements over time.

-This comes from a new peer:
+This comes from a new peer.

 ```sh
 REVIEWER_PRVKEYS=$(envelope generate prvkeys --signing ed25519)